hlisdero/cargo-check-deadlock/README.md

 ## Context

-This project is part of Horacio Lisdero's undergraduate thesis titled "Compile-time Deadlock Detection in Rust using Petri Nets" at the [School of Engineering of the University of Buenos Aires](https://fi.uba.ar/).
+This project is part of Horacio Lisdero Scaffino's undergraduate thesis titled "Compile-time Deadlock Detection in Rust using Petri Nets" at the [School of Engineering of the University of Buenos Aires](https://fi.uba.ar/).

-The thesis will eventually be publicly available on GitHub and will provide important background topics and implementation details about this project.
+The thesis is publicly available on GitHub: <https://github.com/hlisdero/thesis>

+It provides important background topics and implementation details about this project.